open-telemetry/opentelemetry-php-instrumentation/DEVELOPMENT.md

 $ make clean
 ```

-This will build `otel_instrumentation.so` and install it into php modules dir (but not enable it).
+This will build `opentelemetry.so` and install it into php modules dir (but not enable it).

 To clean up, especially between builds with different PHP versions and/or build options: